-GRI G4 Disclosure Description Reference/Response G4-EN23 Total weight of waste by type and disposal method Page 34 of CR Report Total Waste to Landfill: 1,755.23 tons Total Waste Recycled: 4,382.20 tons Total Waste: 6,137.44 tons G4-EN27 Extent of impact mitigation of environmental impacts of products and services Pages 31-34 of CR Report https://www.key.com/about/community/key-bank-environmental-commitment.jsp G4-EN31 Total environmental protection expenditures and investments, by type Our total expenditures on environmental protection for 2015 were more than \$4 million of energy efficiency improvements.
+GRI G4 Disclosure Description Reference/Response G4-EN23 Total weight of waste by type and disposal method Page 38 of 2016 CR Report Total Waste to Landfill: 1,638 tons Total Waste Recycled: 2,656 tons Total Waste: 4,294 tons G4-EN27 Extent of impact mitigation of environmental impacts of products and services Pages 35-39 of 2016 CR Report www.key.com/about/community/key-bank-environmental-commitment.jsp G4-EN31 Total environmental protection expenditures and investments, by type Our total expenditures on environmental protection for 2016 were more than \$6 million of energy efficiency improvements.
+This is a 47% increase in investment over 2015.
 G4-DMA Thriving Employees Rey attracts and retains top talent by investing in a culture of inclusion, respect and engagement, professional development, and health and wellness.
 Together we create a strong sense of community, where each employee has the opportunity for personal growth, to do work that matters, and work in a place where results are rewarded.
 We measure our progress through several targets designed to leverage engagement and wellness.
 All of our employees complete annual performance reviews.
 We also seek to enhance participation in our KeyBank Business Impact Networking Groups, which bring employees together through a common interest.
-Our annual Neighbors Make The Difference Day unites our employees together in service and we seek to further enhance participation in this wonderful event.
+Our annual Neighbors Make The Difference® Day unites our employees together in service and we seek to further enhance participation in this wonderful event.
 Personal wellness is an essential component of employees being their best selves.
 We also encourage participation in our Healthy Action programs and 401(k) programs.
 We build our diverse and inclusive culture through our recruiting and retention practices.
-We seek to expand our recruitment of diverse candidates, in addition to enhancing diversity representation across the enterprise.
+As set by the board of directors, one of KeyBank's top strategic priorities is to engage a high-performing, talented, and diverse workforce.
+We have embarked on a focused strategy since 2015 to improve our diversity of hire, and our strategy and related actions have since netted positive results.
 We aim to minimize turnover through our commitment to professional growth and engagement.
 Our Human Resources team works closely with other teams across the enterprise to facilitate our employee programs.
 G4-LA11 Percentage of employees receiving regular performance and career development reviews, by gender and by employee category 100%